Skip to main content

 QuickBooks is competent software.
 It was built for a different country.

-Intuit built QuickBooks for small businesses worldwide — and then adapted it for Australia. myaccountant was built for Australian financial life from the first line of code.
-The difference isn't whether the software works.
-It's whether the software thinks in Australian.
+QuickBooks was built for small businesses worldwide, then adapted for Australia. myaccountant was built for Australian financial life from the first line of code.

 Where QuickBooks is genuinely strong.